-Recently, endoscopic stents have gain popularity to treat such condition[13].
+Recently, endoscopic stents have gained popularity to treat such a condition[13].
 It is less invasive and can be performed outside the operating room.
-The return of oral intake is faster with shorter length of hospital stay.
-As a disadvantage, the method presents an acute risk of bleeding, perforation and stent migration.
-At long-term, tumor growth may lead to stent obstruction with the necessity of reinterventions[14].
-According to the multicenter randomized trial SUSTENT, endoscopic stents are mostly indicated for patients with poor status performance, high surgical risk and life expectancy less than 2 mo[8].
-Patients in better clinical conditions, with the possibility of receiving palliative chemotherapy, have a potential benefit of definitive surgical gastric derivation[15].
+The return of oral intake is faster with a shorter length of hospital stay.
+As a disadvantage, the method presents an acute risk of bleeding, perforation, and stent migration.
+In the long-term, tumor growth may lead to stent obstruction with the necessity of reinterventions[14].
+According to the multicenter randomized trial SUSTENT, endoscopic stents are mostly indicated for patients with poor status performance, high surgical risk, and life expectancy less than 2 mo[8].
+Patients with better clinical conditions and with the possibility of receiving palliative chemotherapy have a potential benefit of definitive surgical gastric derivation[15].

 The first report of GP was made by Devine et al[10] in 1925, in a patient with obstruction caused by a complex duodenal ulcer.
-Maingot et al[16] in 1936 firstly reported its use in gastric cancer.
-In both cases, the partitioning of the stomach was complete.
+Maingot et al[16] in 1936 first reported its use in gastric cancer.
+In both cases, partitioning of the stomach was complete.
 This fact led to closed loop syndrome of the distal gastric stump with the risk of a blowout as a consequence of inadequate drainage of the gastric fluids from the excluded stomach.
 Yet, bleeding from the tumor may occur.

 After those initial reports, there were no further publications regarding that method.
 Nevertheless, its employment gained prominence after Kaminishi’s report in 1997.
 In that original series, 31 unresectable GC patients with GOO underwent either GP or GJ.
 The rates of acceptance of a regular meal at 2 wk after the operation were 88% in the partitioning group and 31% in the GJ group (p < 0.05).
-Still, the mean survival time for GP and GJ were 13.4 and 5.8 mo, respectively (p < 0.05)[17].
-The authors presented a modification in the technique, maintaining a small communication between the 2 gastric chambers created after the partitioning.
+Still, the mean survival times for GP and GJ were 13.4 and 5.8 mo, respectively (p < 0.05)[17].
+The authors presented a modification in the technique, maintaining a small communication between the two gastric chambers created after the partitioning.
 This communication avoids closed loop syndrome and the risk of a blowout.
 It also allows the endoscopic access to the tumor and the biliary tree in case of the necessity of biliary drainage.
-Still, the gastric acid entry into the antrum is also maintained, decreasing the stimulation of gastrin and consequent risk of ulcer formation[18].
-Regarding gastric emptying, the proximal gastric chamber created by the partitioning has smaller dimensions in relation to the entire stomach which in many cases is also dilated.
+Still, gastric acid entry into the antrum is also maintained, decreasing the stimulation of gastrin and consequent risk of ulcer formation[18].
+Regarding GE, the proximal gastric chamber created by partitioning has smaller dimensions in relation to the entire stomach, which is also dilated in many cases.
 The reduction in organ dimensions decreases the formation of recesses distal to the anastomosis and in the proximal body and gastric fundus.
-Thus, it may decrease the recirculation of the ingested food inside the stomach, facilitating its flow to the anastomosis and decreasing the gastric emptying time.
+Thus, it may decrease the recirculation of the ingested food inside the stomach, facilitating its flow to the anastomosis and decreasing the GE time.

-Advantages attributed to partitioning include improving gastric emptying and reducing tumor bleeding due to less contact of ingested food.
+Advantages attributed to partitioning include improving GE and reducing tumor bleeding due to less contact of ingested food.
 Still, it reduces the necessity of blood transfusion.
 Besides that, improving food intake and reducing bleeding help patients to better tolerate the effects of palliative chemotherapy, which may improve survival[19-21].
-Another interesting aspect of such procedure is the fact that the tumor is isolated in the distal gastric chamber.
+Another interesting aspect of such a procedure is the fact that the tumor is isolated in the distal gastric chamber.
 Subsequently, the possibility of obstruction of the GJ by tumor growth is minimized.
 In addition, this technique has also been applied for tumors of the biliopancreatoduodenal confluence[9,18].